 - Q What are the two types of aortic valve prostheses?

 - Q Are heart valve abnormalities birth defects?

-- Q How does heart valve disease change my lifestyle?
+- Q How is heart valve disease (valvular heart disease) treated?